 About the Author:

 Psychometrics?
-Some believe in them and others reject them altogether.
-Saqib Ali Ateel dedicates his website http://www.personality-and-aptitude-career-tests.com/art to explain the reality in between.
+Some believe them, and others reject them altogether.
+Saqib Ali Ateel dedicates his website https://www.personality-and-aptitude-career-tests.com/art to explain the reality in between.

 Important Note for the Publishers: